What is a Trademark?

 - A description of the mark

-- A specific list of services or goods covered by the trademark application
+- A specific list of services or goods covered by the application

 - The class of services or goods

-- An example of the mark in use and the date your first used it
+- An example of the mark in use and the date you first used it

-- A dated signature from you or an authorized representative like your copyright lawyer
+- A dated signature from you or an authorized agent like your copyright lawyer

-- The appropriate fee for the type and number of classes included on the application
+- The appropriate fee for the type and number of classes in the application

 3. File

-Once you've submitted your application, you will receive a confirmation receipt from the USPTO and a serial number that you can use to check the status of your application in the Trademark Status & Document Retrieval (T.S.D.R.) portal.
+Once you submit your application, the USPTO will send you a confirmation receipt and serial number.
+You can use that number to check the status of your application in the Trademark Status & Document Retrieval (TSDR) portal.

 Our Trademark Lawyers Can Help

-Our IP lawyers can support you with copyright or trademark protection.
-We work with clients in Montgomery County, Bucks County, PA, and Camden County, NJ.
-As a full-service firm, we can also support you with other business matters, including commercial litigation, employment law, and workers' compensation.
+Our trademark attorneys can support you with copyright or trademark protection.
+They work with clients in Bucks, Delaware, and Montgomery County, PA.
+As a full-service law firm, we can help you with other business matters.
+They include commercial litigation, employment law, and workers' compensation, to name a few.